j-d0g/mistral-7b-nli/TRAINING.md

    ```
 4. **Created a Hugging Face token** (store in `.env` file as `HF_TOKEN=your_token_here`)

+> **Note:** Unlike data preparation which can be done locally with Python, **Docker is required** for the training process due to the complex GPU dependencies and compatibility requirements of quantization and PEFT libraries.
+The `run_training.sh` script is specifically designed to work within the Docker container environment.

 ## Training Process Overview

 The training workflow consists of these steps: